Hi, I’m Ashley!

 As a child and family mental health practitioner, Ashley supports parents through reflective practice, helping them explore how their own emotions and experiences influence their child’s development.

 Ashley Gillespie, M.A., is a developmental therapist and the founder of Bloom Developmental Center in League City, Texas.
-She specializes in relationship based developmental therapy for autistic children using the Greenspan Floortime approach.
-Ashley works with families from across the United States and internationally who travel to Bloom to learn how to support their child’s emotional regulation, communication, and social development through connection based strategies.
+She specializes in relationship-based developmental intervention for autistic children using the Greenspan Floortime approach.
+Ashley works with families from across the United States and internationally who travel to Bloom to learn how to support their child’s emotional regulation, communication, and social development through connection-based strategies.

-She is also the founder of Global Bloom Project, a nonprofit organization established in 2017 with the mission of expanding connection based support for autistic children around the world and empowering caregivers and communities to discover the joy of connecting with autistic children.
+She is also the founder of Global Bloom Project, a nonprofit organization established in 2017 with the mission to expand connection-based support for autistic children worldwide and to empower caregivers and communities to discover the joy of connecting with autistic children.

-In addition to her clinical work with families, Ashley mentors and trains professionals who want to deepen their understanding of relational, child centered therapy.
+In addition to her work with families, Ashley mentors and trains professionals who want to deepen their understanding of relational, child-centered therapy.
 She works with therapists, educators, college students, and professionals across disciplines who are seeking to better engage autistic children, including those who are minimally speaking or nonspeaking.
-Through lectures, professional mentoring, and her course The Attuned Practitioner, Ashley teaches practitioners how to use their therapeutic presence, movement, affect, and authentic engagement to support emotional regulation, social connection, and meaningful communication in therapy sessions.
-Her work focuses on helping professionals move beyond scripted interventions and develop the confidence and skill to truly connect with the children they serve.
+Through lectures, professional mentoring, and her course The Attuned Practitioner, Ashley teaches practitioners how to use their therapeutic presence, movement, affect, and authentic engagement in their therapy sessions.
+Her work focuses on helping professionals move beyond scripted interventions and develop the confidence and skill set to truly connect with the children they serve.

 My Cousin Hailey